CGNS/cgns.github.io/source/standard/SIDS/highorder.rst

    :width: 700px
    :align: center

-   Prism PENTA_66 node ordering showing high-order triangular layers.
-This higher-order prism demonstrates the layer-by-layer structure with all control points labeled by their linear index, providing essential guidance for implementing complex prismatic elements where manual index calculation becomes error-prone.
+   The node ordering of the Prism PENTA_66 element, which illustrates high-order triangular layers, is shown.
+The figure highlights the layer-by-layer construction of the element, with control points labeled according to their linear index.

 Parametric Modal Interpolation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^